Shemsi Beqiri

-Shemsi Beqiri (born 3 May 1986) is a Swiss Albanian kickboxer who competes in the middleweight division.
+Shemsi Beqiri (born 3 May 1986) is a Swiss former kickboxer who competed in the middleweight division.

 Early life

-A Swiss Albanian, Beqiri was born to Kosovar Albanian parents in Vitina, SFR Yugoslavia (now Kosovo) on May 3, 1986, and, at the age of five, he relocated with his family to Basel, Switzerland where he soon began training in karate and taekwondo.
+A Swiss citizen, Beqiri was born to Kosovar Albanian parents in Vitina, SFR Yugoslavia (now Kosovo) on May 3, 1986, and, at the age of five, he relocated with his family to Basel, Switzerland where he soon began training in karate and taekwondo.
 He took up kickboxing and Muay Thai when he was sixteen.
 He was naturalized as a Swiss citizen.
 His three brothers, Hysni, Ilir and Sabedin were also professional kickboxers..
 Hysni and Sabedin continue to fight but Ilir died from leukaemia early in 2015 at 21 years old.

 Career

 Early career (2002–2008)

 Shemsi Beqiri began his career at Super Pro Basel and moved to Superpro Sportcenter Basel in 2002, fighting as a lightweight.
 Two years after beginning fighting, he won his first title by defeating Jetmir Sula via decision to win the World Professional Kickboxing Council (WPKC) Swiss -63.5 kg/140 lb Muay Thai Championship in his hometown of Basel, Switzerland on May 8, 2004.
 He then travelled to Novara, Italy just three weeks later to challenge Alessandro Conca for the WPKC European -63.5 kg/140 lb International Kickboxing title, and beat the local fighter on points after seven, two-minute rounds to become the European champion.